jjppof/goldensun_html5/README.md

 - In the future, it will also be possible to distribute it by Electron (desktop) and/or Ionic (mobile).
 - **Join us at [GSHC discord](https://discord.gg/jwKJDXC)** (#programming channel) for discussion about the project.

-## Running GS-HTML5 on your computer

-In order to run GS-HTML5 in your computer, just clone the project and run it into a http server.
-I would recommend these steps:
-- Clone the project (or download it and extract the files);
-- Download [node.js](https://nodejs.org/en/download/) and install it (make sure you add node.js in the system path, default install should do it);
-- In the terminal of your computer, install a light http server by running `npm install http-server -g`;
-- In the terminal, go to the root folder (use `cd` command: `cd path\to\gshtml5`) of the GS-HTML5 you cloned/downloaded and then run `http-server -c-1 -o`;
-- If the browser didn't open automatically, go to your browser (prefer Chrome based browsers) and access the address shown in the terminal (it's probably `http://localhost:8080/`).

-## For developers
+## Development environment

 GS-HTML5 supports both Javascript and Typescript.
 We use [Webpack](https://webpack.js.org/) to build the bundle and serve the development environment.
 - I strongly reccomend using [Visual Studio Code](https://code.visualstudio.com/download) to develop.
 - Install dev dependencies by running `npm install` in the root folder.
 - Use `npm start` to start the development server.
 - Use `npm run build` to generate a bundle.
-- Use `npm run format` to format your code or just make a local commit to format automatically.
+- Use `npm run format` to format your code or just make a local commit to format it automatically.
 - Use these [guidelines](https://typedoc.org/guides/doccomments/) to comment code.
 - Learn Phaser 2 by [examples](https://phaser.io/examples/v2) or by this [tutorial](https://phaser.io/tutorials/making-your-first-phaser-2-game).
 For reference, check their [API](http://phaser.io/docs/2.6.2/index).